 How to send pics on Tinder - outside of Tinder

-Once some conversation has been established, it’s time to move beyond Tinder.
+Once some conversation has been established and you know she's not leading you on, it’s time to move beyond Tinder.
 Whether you choose Instagram, Snapchat or text messages mostly depends on your age bracket.
 Whichever you choose, if you’re trying to figure out how to send pics on Tinder, this is the closest you can get.

 Whichever you choose, the rules are the same.
 Let’s take a look.